TheTekton337/pntkl-rfc/RFCs/0001-e-uwncp.md

 ### 4.1 Message Structure

-The core message structure of E-UWNCP remains unchanged, designed to facilitate clear and structured communication across different contexts:
+The core message structure of E-UWNCP is designed to facilitate clear and structured communication across different contexts:

 ```json
 {